NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 The majority of states upload NAPLEX results to the candidate’s NABP e-Profile.
 Candidates can access their results by logging into their profile and selecting the “Exam Services” and “Exam Results” tabs.
 Candidates with a failed exam result can access their Candidate Performance Report in their e-Profile by clicking “View Report” under the “Exam Results” tab.
 This report will include additional information about the candidate’s performance.

-Candidates attempting to obtain a license in California, Guam, Illinois, Minnesota, Montana, Puerto Rico, Wisconsin, and the Virgin Islands will receive their results directly from the board of pharmacy or governing body of that state or territory (typically by mail).
+Candidates seeking a license in California, Guam, Illinois, Minnesota, Puerto Rico, or the U.S. Virgin Islands will receive their results directly from the board of pharmacy or the governing body of that state or territory (typically by mail).

 How Long Does It Take to Get Your NAPLEX Results?

-The majority of candidates will receive NAPLEX results around 14 business days after taking their exam.
+The majority of candidates will receive their NAPLEX results within 14 business days of taking the exam.
 Exam results are available in your NABP e-Profile for the majority of states.
 Waiting times may differ for candidates from states that do not participate in the NABP’s online exam results interface.

 Candidates who receive a “fail” result on the NAPLEX can access their Candidate Performance Report in their e-Profile to see details about their performance.
 This report was developed to assist test-takers by providing a breakdown of achievement levels within each competency area.
 Candidates can use the report to improve their preparation (and thus their chances of success) for future NAPLEX attempts.